Jeffrey R. Chadwick, “Khirbet Beit Lei and the Book of Mormon: An Archaeologist's Evaluation,” Religious Educator10, no. 3 (2009): 17–48.

 Some twenty-five years after Lemaire’s contribution appeared, Ziony Zevit, professor of biblical literature and Northwest Semitic languages at the University of Judaism in Los Angeles, offered a fourth set of transcriptions and translations of the burial cave inscriptions.
 Zevit’s readings and renderings, published in 2001, differed significantly from the earlier efforts:

-A. yhwh ‘lhy glh ‘rs h YHWH, my god, exposed/laid bare his land.
+A. yhwh ‘lhy glh ‘rs h YHWH, my god, exposed/

 ‘rs yhd lw ‘l yršlm A terror he led for his own sake to Jerusalem.